Musculoskeletal System Research

-The lab hypothesizes that performing total knee arthroplasty utilizing kinematic alignment has superior outcomes compared with the classic mechanical alignment for total knee replacement.
+The lab hypothesizes that performing total knee arthroplasty using kinematic alignment has superior outcomes when compared with the classic mechanical alignment for total knee replacement.

-Development of a microsensor for intramuscular pressure (IMP)
+Development of a microsensor for intramuscular pressure

 Effect of treatment on activity and muscle function in pediatric patients with scoliosis

-The Motion Analysis Lab's goal in this focus area is to understand the effect of the treatment of scoliosis on patients' lives, beyond the radiographic findings.
+The Motion Analysis Lab's goal in this focus area is to understand the effect of the treatment of scoliosis on patients' lives, beyond radiographic findings.

-The lab hypothesizes that after surgical or bracing scoliosis treatment, patients are significantly less active in the free-living environment, are subject to atrophy and undergo physical changes of their spinal musculature.
+The lab hypothesizes that after surgical or bracing scoliosis treatment, patients are significantly less active in the free-living environment, are subject to atrophy, and undergo physical changes of their spinal musculature.

 Researchers are working to quantify the effect of scoliosis treatment on patients' lives to develop interventions during scoliosis treatment that will optimize functional outcomes for patients.